Adi5423/Space-Sandbox-Simulation/README.md

 .\build.bat
 ```

-The executable will be created in the `build` directory.

-### Running the Simulation

-After building, run the executable:
+4. Run the simulation:
 ```bash
 .\build\astro-sim.exe
 ```

+That's it!
+The project is now ready to run.
+All necessary dependencies are included in the repository.

 ## Controls